croaky/laptop/books/sicp.md

   (sqrt-iter 1.0 x))
 ```

-In addition to internalizing the definitions of the auxiliary procedures,
+Once the definitions of the auxiliary procs have been internalized,
 we can simplify them.
 Since `x` is bound in the definition of `sqrt`,
-procedures `good-enough?`, `improve`, and `sqrt-iter` are in the scope of `x`.
+procs `good-enough?`, `improve`, and `sqrt-iter` are in the scope of `x`.
-Thus, we can allow `x` to be a free variable in the internal definitions.
+Thus, `x` can be a free var in the internal definitions.
 This is called lexical scoping.

 ```lisp